jojobear13/shinpokered/README.md

 - Jojobear13's wife, for copywriting and voicework
 - The Pret team for the pokered and pokeyellow disassemblies and all the code comments that came with them
 - MoriyaFaith's pokejp project for green version assets and code referencing
+- Dracrius' pocketrgb-en project for finding corrections to jp-build inaccuracies
+- GLSWV for correcting the metric conversions of height and weight data
+- SPazzzi95 for documenting localization changes
 - Rangi for the tool Polished Map and the jp-style town map from Red/Blue Star
-- Exp bar coded by Danny-E 33
+- Exp bar coded by Danny-E33
-- The Pokemon Prism team for the improved RNG used in this project's previous versions
+- The Pokemon Prism team for improved RNG used in this project's previous versions
 - Patrik Rak for the new xor-shift RNG code
-- Move deleter/relearner coded by TheFakeMateo for Pokemon Red++
+- Move deleter/relearner coded by TheFakeMateo/RegularLuna for Pokemon Red++
-- Code contributions and bugfixing by wisp92
-- GLSWV for correcting the metric conversions of height and weight data
 - SteppoBlazer for the spaceworld-style old man back sprite
 - Poketto for the spaceworld-style Trainer Red back sprite
-- SPazzzi95 for documenting localization changes
 - easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix
-- Dracrius' pocketrgb-en project for finding corrections to jp-build inaccuracies
+- devolov for the bag-sorting feature
 - powderpup for box covers using Sugimori cardass art

 The following folks for their great tutorials, glitch videos, and explanations across the internet
-- TheFakeMateo
+- TheFakeMateo/RegularLuna
 - Crystal_
 - ChickasaurusGL
 - v0id19

-The following folks for bugfix collaberation
+The following folks for bugfix collaboration and playtesting
 - kadetPirx
 - JOBOalthor1992
 - krazsen